Are We All Having An Existential Crisis Right Now? Yes? Great.

 After making the massive mistake of watching the film Don’t Look Up, which felt like a cruel, albeit lightly comedic reminder that the world is full of corrupt people, I joked to a friend that 2022 could be the year I finally had an existential crisis.
 “JK!”
 I said.
 “Kind of.”

-When I shared my spiraling thoughts with my friends, many related.
+When I shared my spiralling thoughts with my friends, many related.
 We all seemed to be in a similar funk, questioning our existences, careers, and relationships.

 2022's rocky start wasn't solely to blame for the way we were feeling.
 Plenty of events over the past few years — the pandemic, repeated instances of racially motivated police violence, the insurrection, natural disasters related to climate change — have prompted people to think about their mortality, their worldview, and if they’re really happy with the monotony of their day-to-day life, says Steven Meyers, PhD, a clinical psychologist and professor at Roosevelt University in Chicago.
 The sense of unease you might wrestle with while asking yourself those "big" questions ("What's the meaning of my life?"
 "How did I end up here?") is the hallmark of an existential crisis.